-When the school fills the pool, they use a pump which pumps - When the school fills the pool, they use a pump which pumps water at a rate of 2 l per second.
+- 3. When the school fills the pool, they use a pump which pumps water at a rate of 2 \ell per second.
 How long would it take to fill up the pool?
-Give your answer in hours and minutes.
-(1) - 4.
+Give your answer in hours and minutes. - 4.
 Water costs R8,64 per kilolitre.
 How much will it cost the school to fill up the pool?
-(1)